ProjetPP/Deployment/README.md

   dependencies)
 * Everything is installed directly in `~/`.
-* Basic tools are installed (if they are not, `aptitude install python3 python3-dev git npm python3-pip curl wget php5-cli php5-curl unzip openjdk-7-jre-headless python3-numpy libaspell-dev memcached php5-memcached`
+* Basic tools are installed (if they are not, `aptitude install python3 python3-dev git npm python3-pip curl wget php5-cli php5-curl unzip openjdk-7-jre-headless python3-numpy libaspell-dev memcached php5-memcached imagemagick`
   should be enough)

 Note: `python3-requests` is broken in Debian testing at the moment I am